MULEDASTAGIRIREDDY/cmoscourse/README.md

 •Vout falls gradually through a transition region around Vdd/2 •Vout settles near 0 (but not exactly 0) for high Vin

-This is the 'Actual I/O Characteristic of an Inverter' shown in the slide.
-Because the output never reaches exactly 0 V or exactly Vdd, we need to define acceptable ranges — this is where VOL, VOH, VIL, and VIH come in.

 2. VOL — Output Low Voltage
 Definition
 VOL  =  Maximum Vout when output is logic 0

-From the slide:
 'VOL is Output Low Voltage'
-'=> Any output voltage level between 0 and VOL will be treated as logic 0'
+ Any output voltage level between 0 and VOL will be treated as logic 0'

 So if the output of a gate is anywhere between 0 V and VOL, the receiving gate will correctly interpret it as logic 0.